There are 3 steps to performing simulations with LEAP.

 make examples

-Next, we are going to run this example with the corresponding input file provided in this inputs folder.
+Next, we are going to run this example with the provided input file.
 The input file contains various parameters for this case and can be modified to vary things like density, viscosity, lid velocity, grid, etc. Note that the input file calls for 2x2x1 domain partition (this can be changed too).
 Thus, this run requires 4 cores by default.

 # Create a simulation folder somewhere